tonarino/shadergarden/LISP.md

 To try out hot code reloading, `cd` into `resource` and type `cargo run --release` (using `prime-run` if you have a GPU and don't want your computer to die.)
 This will load the shader graph specified in `shader.graph`, and begin executing it if no issues exist.

-When you save after editing a shader, or the graph itself, `shadergraph` should detect your changes and recompile everything.
+When you save after editing a shader, or the graph itself, `shadergarden` should detect your changes and recompile everything.
 If compilation succeeds, it'll switch out the old graph with the new; otherwise, it'll print the error and keep running the old one.

 Happy hacking!